-- (a) The DirectorHe shall be responsible for maintaining and keeping the books of accounts of the assets, liabilities, receipts and expenditures of the City and shall keep the Council and the City Manager informed as to the financial affairs of the City.
-The system of accounts of the City shall conform to such uniform system as may be required by law. - (b) The DirectorHe shall examine and audit all accounts and claims against the City.
-The DirectorHe shall determine that no withdrawals shall be made from any City fund which, after deducting all prior withdrawals therefrom, has not a sufficient amount therein to pay such proposed withdrawal. - (c) The DirectorHe shall, at least quarterly, and at any time upon direction of the City Manager or Council, examine and audit all books of account kept by any official, board or department of the City. - (d) The DirectorHe shall balance all books and accounts of the City at the end of each calendar month and shall make a report to the City Manager and Council. - (e) The DirectorHe shall keep accurate detailed accounts of: - (1) All taxes assessed by the City and all moneys due the City from any and every source. - (2) All moneys received and the several sources from which derived. - (3) All funds of the City and disbursements made therefrom. - (f) The DirectorHe shall have custody of all moneys of the City and all evidence of indebtedness belonging to the City or held in trust by the City. - (g) The DirectorHe shall collect all moneys of the City the collection of which is not provided for elsewhere by Charter or ordinance.
-The DirectorHe shall receive from other officers and employees of the City all money belonging to and receivable by the City that may be collected by it, including fines, license fees, taxes, assessments and all other charges.
+- (a) He shall be responsible for maintaining and keeping the books of accounts of the assets, liabilities, receipts and expenditures of the City and shall keep the Council and the City Manager informed as to the financial affairs of the City.
+The system of accounts of the City shall conform to such uniform system as may by required by law. - (b) He shall examine and audit all accounts and claims against the City.
+He shall determine that no withdrawals shall be made from any City fund which, after deducting all prior withdrawals therefrom, has not a sufficient amount therein to pay such proposed withdrawal. - (c) He shall, at least quarterly, and at any time upon direction of the City Manager or Council, examine and audit all books of account kept by any official, board or department of the City. - (d) He shall balance all books and accounts of the City at the end of each calendar month and shall make a report to the City Manager and Council.